lowRISC/opentitan/hw/ip/i2c/doc/programmers_guide.md

     - See table 10 of the I2C specification for more details.
 - (optional) The desired SCL cycle period, t<sub>SCL,user</sub> in ns.
     - By default the device should operate at the maximum frequency for that mode.
     However, If the system developer wishes to operate at slower than the mode-specific maximum, a larger than minimum period could be allowed as an additional functional parameter when calculating the timing parameters.

 Additional Constraints
-- To guarantee clock stretching works correctly in Controller-Mode, there is a requirement of `THIGH >= 4`.
+- To guarantee clock stretching works correctly with the Controller Module, there is a requirement of `THIGH >= 4 + InputDelayCycles`.
 This constraint derives from the fact that there is a latency between the Controller FSM driving the bus and observing the effect of driving the bus.
 The implementation requires `THIGH` to be at least this large to guarantee that if the Target stretches the clock, we can observe it in time, and react accordingly.
+Note that `InputDelayCycles` is a hardware instance parameter provided by the top-level integration.

 Based on the inputs, the timing parameters may be chosen using the following algorithm:
 1. The physical timing parameters t<sub>HD,STA</sub>, t<sub>SU,STA</sub>, t<sub>HD.DAT</sub>, t<sub>SU,DAT</sub>, t<sub>BUF</sub>, and t<sub>STO</sub>, t<sub>HIGH</sub>, and t<sub>LOW</sub> all have minimum allowed values which depend on the choice of speed mode (Standard-mode, Fast-mode or Fast-mode Plus).